+In sales, kickoff meetings offer a surge of motivation to teams, but communication does not end there.
 Provide regular updates to the sales department, either through emails or face-to-face meetings—provide campaign reports and analysis, updates on new marketing initiatives, and any new or upcoming content.
 When you keep the sales department in the loop, they can better understand your campaigns – and can offer feedback and suggestions.

 Sure, holding regular meetings between the departments is time-consuming.
 But, your collaborative effort will result in better marketing campaigns and more high-quality leads, which boosts sales productivity in the long run.